Thames Valley Charity of the Year 2020

 How have Play2Give supported OHIS?

-Our own Andrew Baker attends the centre twice weekly as part of his rehabilitation for the brain injury he suffered at birth.
-He has been under the services of OHIS since 2012, he began volunteering in the fundraising office in 2011.
-To date we have raised since 2014 over £24,000 for OHIS.
+Our own Andrew Baker attends the centre twice weekly as part of his rehabilitation for the twice sustained brain injuries he sustained.
+He has been under the services of OHIS since 2012.
+He began volunteering in the fundraising office in 2011.
+To date, and since 2013, we have now raised in funds alone over £35,000!

 Helping to fundraise towards the first dedicated neurological physiotherapy gym

-Another large fundraising focus with Oxford Head Injury Services has been helping the charity raise £30,000 that, again with our supporters, we helped to play a small part in creating Oxfordshire’s first dedicated neurological physiotherapy gym of its kind in the voluntary sector.
+Another large fundraising focus with Oxford Head Injury Services previously was supporting a £30,000 gym appeal, that, again with our supporters, we helped play a small part in creating Oxfordshire’s first dedicated neurological physiotherapy gym of its kind in the voluntary sector in the county.

-This specialised neurological physiotherapy gym based at the centre ensures that it is easily accessible for those with physical disabilities with specialised exercise equipment in being key to the recovery and rehabilitation of adults with brain injuries.
-Our own Andy benefits a great deal from the use of these pieces of kit.
-We helped fund seven of these specialist exercise chairs at £7,000 through funds we raised in our tenth anniversary year in 2017.
+The highly specialised neurological physiotherapy gym with dedicated personal trainers, based within the centre, ensures that it is easily accessible for those with physical disabilities and specialised exercise equipment, key to the recovery and rehabilitation of adults with brain injuries.
+Our own Andy benefits a great deal from this specialised gym.
+In 2017, thanks to £7,000 we raised in our tenth anniversary year, we helped to fund six custom-made purple exercise chairs at £7,000.

 People with brain injuries often have associated mobility issues making it impossible for them to use standard exercise equipment like that of high street gym’s.
-We were proud to be part of the appeal, which helped to kit this dedicated space, officially unveiled as part of the centre’s grand re-opening in May 2017.
+We were proud to be part of the neurological gym appeal, which helped to make this dedicated space possible, officially unveiled as part of the centre’s grand re-opening in May 2017.